tuva-health/docs/docs/claims-data-fundamentals/how-claims-are-paid.md

 ---
 id: how-claims-are-paid
-title: "How Claims Are Paid"
+title: "Adjustments, Denials, and Reversals"
 ---
-Providers have contractual arrangements with health insurers that dictate how they are paid.
-These terms vary by provider and by type of provider.
-For example, a physician treating patients in a clinic is likely billing insurers using a CMS-1500 claim form and receiving payment for each HCPCS code they bill.
-These codes are at the line-level of the CMS-1500 claim form, and therefore it's common  to see multiple payments on this sort of claim.
-On the other hand, an acute care hospital will bill insurers using a UB-04 claim form and will be paid by insurers on a DRG (diagnosis related grouper).
-The DRG is at the header-level, and therefore it's common to see one payment per claim.

-Nuances such as these in how claims are paid can dramatically impact how you perform spend analytics and therefore it's important to understand them in detail.
-We go over these nuances in this section, along with a detailed look at claims adjustments, denials, and reversals, which can also significantly impact analysis and results.

-## Adjustments, Denials, and Reversals

-Raw healthcare claims data is often messy and suffers from many data quality issues, which impact analytics.
-One of the most common types of issues is dealing with claims adjustments, denials, and reversals that are often hidden in raw claims datasets.
+One of the most common types of data quality issues is dealing with claims adjustments, denials, and reversals that are often hidden in raw claims datasets.

 Given a healthcare claims dataset, there are likely to be original, denied, reversed, and adjusted claims in the dataset.
 Claims reversals and adjustments occur because payers allow providers to re-submit claims that have been submitted in error (e.g. wrong service was billed).
 The result is often multiple claims for the same encounter are billed for different services and/or paid amounts.
 Denied claims occur because the claim failed to pass some adjudication check performed by the payer.
 The result is claims for services that may not have actually occurred.